-Having regard to the facts set out in the Agreed Statement of Facts, the Panel accepted the Member's admission and found her guilty of professional misconduct as alleged in the Agreed Statement of Facts and the Notice of Hearing
+Having regard to the facts set out in the Agreed Statement of Facts, the Panel accepted that the Member's admission was informed and voluntary, and found her guilty of professional misconduct as alleged in the Agreed Statement of Facts and the Notice of Hearing.
+The Member observed a pattern of abuse and took no steps.
+Had she intervened and reported what she observed, she could have prevented the children under her care from suffering months of abuse.